IRISnoir/exHACK/README.md

 # exHACK
-My automator framework made by me.\n
+My automator framework made by me.
-Use:\n
+Use:

-git clone \n
+git clone

-Then just use:\n
+Then just use:

-python exHACK/exhack.py\n
+python exHACK/exhack.py

-And follow the instructions carefully.\n
+And follow the instructions carefully.
+That's all.
+Have a nice day.